gragusa/QEFB/index.md

 Students who do not turn in the homework assignments or do not take the midterm can take a **(much) longer final exam worth 100% of the grade**.
 This option is also available to students who prefer to forfeit their grades on *both* midterm and homework assignments.

 \warn{
-Homework assignments and midterm exam go together.
-If a student fails to score at least 18/30 on the midterm, then she will automathically **forfeit** her grades on the homework assignements.
+Homework assignments and the midterm exam go together.
+If a student fails to score at least 18/30 on the midterm, then she will automatically **forfeit** her grades on the homework assignements.
 The same hold true if she fails to turn in even one assignment or does not score 18/30 in one of them.
 }

 I strongly urge students to take the midterm **and** turn in all the homework assignments -- this option makes passing the course with a satisfactory grade much easier.